snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_groups.md

 * The group's unique `reference`.
 * The group's `custom_reference` and `version` (if applicable).
-* Links to the full version of the shipment.
+* Links to the full version of the group.

 ### Example Get Shipment Groups by Custom Reference Call